ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 The `finished` method return `True` when all samples have been sampled, return `False` otherwise.

-### 2. Add the new strategy class to the corresponding strategy registry
+### 2. Add the new sampler class to the corresponding sampler registry

-The `strategy_registry` contains a mapping between `strategy` names in the `hyperopt` section of model definition and `HyperoptStartegy` sub-classes.
+The `sampler_registry` contains a mapping between `sampler` names in the `hyperopt` section of model definition and `HyperoptSampler` sub-classes.
-To make a new strategy available, add it to the registry:
+To make a new sampler available, add it to the registry:
 ```
-strategy_registry = {
+sampler_registry = {
-    "random": RandomStrategy,
+    "random": RandomSampler,
-    "grid": GridStrategy,
+    "grid": GridSampler,
-    "new_strategy_name": NewStrategyClass
+    ...,
+    "new_sampler_name": NewSamplerClass
 }
 ```